A journey of discovery and delight

 Choose from one of today’s Scenic Freechoice excursions:

-Quinta da Aveleda: Transfer by coach to this 150-year-old wine producer for a tour and tasting.
-Explore the fairytale-like property of Quinta Aveleda, a renowned sparkling wine producer set on an impressive estate.
-A highlight of this tour are the enchanting gardens.
+Quinta da Aveleda: Explore the fairytale-like property of Quinta Aveleda, a renowned sparkling wine producer set on an impressive estate.

-Excursion to Guimarães: Fondly referred to as the birthplace of Portugal, Guimarães was the seat of the first King of Portugal and home to the impressive Ducal Palace.
-Visit the well-preserved UNESCO World Heritage-listed city and explore the palace, which dates to the 15th century and displays an historic collection of tapestries, furniture, ceramics, weapons and more.
-You will also have free time to explore the city on your own.
+Excursion to Guimarães: Visit the well-preserved World Heritage-listed city and explore the palace, which dates to the 15th century, and is home to a historic collection of tapestries, furniture, weapons and more.

-Relax on board this afternoon as you cruise to Regua, the largest of the riverside towns and an excellent base for exploring the Douro Valley.
-This region is famous for producing Port wine, with rolling vineyards on the terraced hillsides and wineries dating back to the 18th century.
-Upon arrival this afternoon you can enjoy a visit to the excellent Douro Museum.
+Relax on board this afternoon as you cruise to Regua, the largest of the riverside towns.
+This region is famous for producing Port wine, with rolling vineyards on the terraced hillsides and wineries dating to the 18th century.
+This afternoon enjoy a visit to the excellent Douro Museum.

 Freechoice: